 For more information, refer to the example Multi-Y Graph on the NI VeriStand add-ons page.

 To create a new workspace object, you can customize Decoration - Free Label.vi located in the C:\Users\Public\Documents\National Instruments\NI VeriStand 20xx\Display Templates directory.
 This VI contains a pre-populated block diagram that you can easily configure to meet the needs of your control.

 This topic contains the following steps to help you create a custom workspace object from the Free Label VI:

 Before you develop your custom workspace object, plan the following components:

-For this tutorial, you will create a Multifunction control with 1 VS channel in, 1 VS channel out, 1 Dial control, 1 Meter indicator and a fixed size.
+For this tutorial, you will create a Multifunction control with one VS channel in, one VS channel out, one Dial control, one Meter indicator and a fixed size.